-Students interested in a CIS major must meet with a CIS faculty advisor prior to declaring the major.
+Students interested in a CIS major must meet with with a Tykeson Hall Academic Advisor on the Scientific Discovery and Sustainability (SDS) team prior to declaring the major.

-During the advising appointment you will develop an academic plan for completing the CIS major.
-As a CIS student, you are also encouraged to meet with an advisor to be sure that you are satisfying your major requirements.
-Advising hours may be viewed on the CIS Faculty Advising page or viewed in the department's main office, 120 Deschutes Hall.
+During the advising appointment, you will develop an academic plan for completing the CIS major.
+You are also encouraged to meet with an advisor as you progress through the major to be sure that you are satisfying your major and UO degree requirements.

 Additional information is available for transfer students coming from Oregon community colleges to the University of Oregon.